MikeTaylor/mod-app-manager/README.md

 * `config` -- logs the compiled configuration when it's parsed during startup.
 * `listen` -- logs the listen port when the server becomes available to receive connections.
-* `request` -- logs each incoming request's method and path
+* `request` -- logs each incoming request's method and path, and the response code and message
 * `error` -- logs errors that are sent back in HTTP 500 responses

 For example, you might set the categories as follows: